 Considerable research effort is directed at highly migratory species in New Zealand.
 The Ministry of Fisheries runs a research planning process each year which involves the updating of the Medium Term Research Plan (MTRPs) for groups of species.
-Currently the Ministry of Fisheries has, in consultation with stakeholders, developed MTRPs for tunas, billfish, pelagic sharks, other fish species taken in tuna fisheries, and the Gamefish tagging programme.
-The MTRP describes the current knowledge about the species, lists all historic research (by New Zealand researchers), and sets out a plan for future research activities.
-Summaries of recent research were provided to WCPFC-SC1 (as paper GN IP-2) so the details of this paper are not repeated here.
+The Ministry of Fisheries has, in consultation with stakeholders, developed MTRPs for tunas, billfish, pelagic sharks, other fish species taken in tuna fisheries, and the Gamefish tagging programme.
+The research plans describe the current knowledge about the species, lists all historic research (by New Zealand researchers), and sets out a plan for future research activities.
+Summaries of research were initially provided to WCPFC-SC1 (as paper GN IP-2) and have been routinely reported since then in the Annual New Zealand Country Report.

-Current and recent research1 on tuna and tuna-related species includes:
+Current and recent New Zealand research on tuna and tuna-related species include: